Ken Green (golfer): Personal life

 Green lives in West Palm Beach, Florida.
 He is the father of two sons, Ken Jr. and Hunter.
 He is an avid bowler who once rolled a 300 game.

 In 2003, Green was reported to have jumped into a canal in Palm Beach County, Florida to save his German Shepherd dog, Nip, from the jaws of an alligator.

 In June 2009, Green was seriously injured in a motor vehicle accident when his motor home left the road.
 Green was in his recreational vehicle traveling on Interstate 20 near Meridian, Mississippi, when the right front tire blew, causing the vehicle to veer off the road and go down a deep embankment before hitting a tree.
 The accident killed the passengers: William Green, his brother; Jeanne Hodgin, his girlfriend; and his dog, Nip.
 Even though his lower right leg was amputated as a result of injuries suffered in the accident, Green vowed to return to competitive golf.

 Green's estranged son Hunter died of a drug overdose in Dallas, Texas on January 22, 2010.

 In June 2019, Green released a self-published autobiography titled "Hunter of Hope: A Life Lived Inside, Outside and On the Ropes."
-In it, he revisits his life as a teen in Guatemala, where, because of his alcoholic father's negligence, he was suffered years of sexual abuse by his father's friends.
+In it, he revisits his life as a teen in Honduras, where, because of his alcoholic father's negligence, he was suffered years of sexual abuse by his father's friends.
 The golf course was a refuge from this abuse.
 He explains one reason for the book: "My plan has been simple: Use the adversity as my purpose and reason to live."

+Awards and honors

+In 2006, Green was inducted into the Connecticut Golf Hall of Fame.